Lion, Kenya

 An exciting 10-day holiday to the Nagarhole National Park in search of Leopards ...

 Cats are amongst the most difficult creatures to see in the wild, but one species’ reputation for elusiveness is legendary.
 With its spotted white coat that blends imperceptibly into the snowy hillsides, famed shyness and small population spread across huge expanses of impassable mountain landscapes, the Snow Leopard is a holy grail for wildlife enthusiasts.
 Sightings were long thought to be near-impossible, but in recent years new insights into this big cat’s behaviour have begun to allow more frequent encounters.
-This is a 14-day tour to remote Himalayan country, accompanied by a dedicated team of expert spotters, involving strenuous hill treks and extended, chilly scans in Snow Leopard country – and yet even then, these animals are quite possible to miss.
+This is a 14-day tour to the remote and beautiful Altai Mountains of Monglia, staying in traditional yurts and driving into the mountains each day to scan for these majestic animals (without the need for strenuous hill treks!).
 No serious big cat lover should resist the adventure.

 Image